bdjohnson529/codechalet.com/_docs/javascript/serverless-js.md

 ## Limitations
 This method will have limited effectiveness when the data on the page grows in size.
 For a few dozen entries, the serverless option will do just fine.
 However, if you were filtering thousands of destinations, it would not make sense to render all of them and then hide the ones which are not selected.
 Load times would be slow, and there is a more efficient way to solve that problem.

-For blogs or other small website, this technique works great!
+For blogs or other small websites, this technique works great!